-Part of summer memories includes snapping green beans with my sister.
-My father would bring them home by the bushel or half bushel, and we would sit down on sheet with the beans piled in the middle and begin snapping.
+Part of my summer memories include snapping green beans with my sister.
+My father would bring them home from local farmers by the bushel or half bushel, and we would sit down on sheet with the beans piled in the middle and begin snapping.
 Mom canned many of them, and some went straight into a pot with a ham bone.
 I still love green beans cooked that old-fashioned way, but I also love them crisp tender in salads, stir fried, and in other side dishes.

 Make sure the green beans are cooked just right.
 Overcook and they will be a mushy mess; undercook and you’ll be chewing for a while.
 They should be tender with just a bit of crunch.